agraef/midizap/README.md

 CC1= CC1[-1]
 ~~~

 As mentioned, this rule requires that you first move the controller up to its maximum position to make it work.
-The corresponding mod translation uses absolute values and thus doesn't have this defect; it just works without jumping through any such hoops.
+The mod translation above uses absolute values and thus doesn't have this defect.

 The values in a list may be in any order, and you can throw in any combination of singleton values, enumerations and repetitions.
 For instance: